iris-anghel/MyReads/README.md

  * want to read
  * and have read

-Every book features a button for shelf change the shelf of the book.
+Every book features a button for changing the shelf of the book.
 To add a new book, click the purple `+` button

 ![myreads](https://user-images.githubusercontent.com/18640359/43385165-b3307018-93e8-11e8-93a1-37daacdbbe3c.PNG)